arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 constexpr auto baudrate{ 115200 };

-// Calculate preDelay and postDelay in microseconds as per Modbus RTU Specification constexpr auto bitduration{ 1.f / baudrate };
+// Calculate preDelay and postDelay in microseconds to keep the current framing information on the RS485 line

+constexpr auto bitduration{ 1.f / baudrate };
 constexpr auto wordlen{ 9.6f };  // OR 10.0f depending on the channel configuration
 constexpr auto preDelayBR{ bitduration * wordlen * 3.5f * 1e6 };